tylerpiercy/content/docs/index.md

 # Home

-Welcome to the content repository for BYU CCE 270 - Computational Methods

-Test edit.
-Again.

-Here is a change.

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+Welcome to the content repository for BYU CCE 270 - Computational Methods.
+This repository contains the homework assignments and exercises associated with the class.
+The content is organized by unit and category and can be browsed using the navigation bar on the left.
+You can also access this content from the Schdule page on the BYU Learning Suite page for the class.
+The schedule will contain links to the content for each unit and category.

+This content is maintained by the course instructors and TAS and is subject to change.
+If you have any questions, comments, or suggestions, please contact the course instructors.